July 21st, 2014

 Github is a website where individuals and organizations can publicly or privately collaborate on coding projects, and share the fruits of those projects with others.
 There are other sites that do this, but Github is the most widely used at the moment.
 I compiled this list of organizations that post some of their code to Github - I did this to create a resource and to highlight a list of companies posting at least a little bit of the code they work on day to day:

-The number of repo’s isn’t necessarily the best metric because some single repos are more useful to companies, and fewer repositories doesn’t mean lower quality at all.
-Also, these sampled companies vary wildly in size from half a dozen people to large global corporations.
+These sampled companies vary wildly in size from half a dozen people to large global corporations.
 These are also just companies that I am aware of that do something vaguely artistic with code, I did a little bit of research but it can be hard to track down exact Github pages.
 If someone thinks someone should be added to the list, please get in touch with me – or add your own links to this public Google Spreadsheet.
+You can also see a list of agencies sorted by “stars” – Github users can “star” repositories that they find useful, so it provides a bit of a metric for who is providing useful code – link here

 It’s important to note that sharing code isn’t the only way to keep the community healthy.
 Some companies aren’t particularly good at the code sharing aspect, despite having a Github.
 A public Github alone doesn’t get you a “I did the right thing” pass.
 Some shared code is old, poorly documented, sparse, or such a niche application that it would hardly be useful to anyone else without putting more time in to figure out what it does (and if it even does it well).
 Let’s also be clear that sharing an entire project that you made for a client can rarely be useful to a large audience.
 In my experience, most projects in this realm are made on tight timelines and leave little time for proper organization and cleanup.
 The best parts of the project may be tucked away in a single class that would be more useful as a tool or individualized example that you break out after the fact.
 All this sharing step takes is a little time and planning.
 In addition to sharing code, as noted in Golan’s talk, it is also very important to reach out to artists, to credit them, to cite them and perhaps most useful – to pay them.